BestCoder1877/easyjson/README.md

 ## How to Use

-In addition to the features already in nlohmann/json, there are two functions (with more coming soon):
+In addition to the features already in nlohmann/json, there are two functions:

 ### `save()`